 But it was too late.
-As it left the ground, the KLM’s nose gear cleared the Pan Am, but the left engines, lower fuselage and main landing gear slammed in to the upper right side of the Clippers fuselage, ripping apart the centre of the jet above the wing, while engines 3 and 4 smashed through the upper deck area behind the flight deck.
+As it left the ground, the KLM’s nose gear cleared the Pan Am, but the left engines, lower fuselage and main landing gear slammed into the upper right side of the Clippers fuselage, ripping apart the centre of the jet above the wing.
+Engines 3 and 4 then smashed through the upper deck behind the flight deck.

-The KLM remained airborne briefly, before rolling sharply and impacting the ground approximately 150 metres past the point of collision, sliding down the runway for a further 300 metres.
+The KLM remained airborne briefly before rolling sharply and impacting the ground approximately 150 metres past the collision point, sliding down the runway for a further 300 metres.
 A large fire immediately ignited.
-Everyone onboard perished.
+Everyone on board perished.

-At this point her training kicked in and she’s started to yell “WE’VE GOT TO GET OUT OF HERE.
+At this point, her training kicked in, and she started to yell: “WE’VE GOT TO GET OUT OF HERE.
 WE’VE GOT TO JUMP.
 WE HAVE GOT TO GO”.
-She desperately tried to look for an exit to begin an evacuation, but the exits that were still intact were jammed.
+She desperately tried to look for an exit to begin an evacuation, but the still intact doors were jammed.
 The emergency procedures Dorothy had been so well-trained were impossible to follow.
 She now relied solely on her instincts.

-One of the Pan Am’s four engines continued to run after the impact, when all controls in the flight deck had been severed.
+One of the Pan Am’s four engines continued to run after the impact, which had severed all controls in the flight deck.
 Kelly knew they needed to get out as quickly as possible and as the fire began to take hold and explosions went off around her, she encouraged passengers to jump.
 When they refused, she pushed them before jumping herself.

 “I remember people jumping.
 I looked over; it was like looking out of a second floor window about 25 feet down, and I was really scared because my feet were bare and you saw nothing but jagged metal down there and I said to myself ‘Oh, my God, we’ve survived this and we are going to kill ourselves jumping down on that stuff”.

 Most of the passengers onboard the flight were senior citizens and many injured themselves as they jumped from an opening above the wing.
-Disoriented and in shock some of those who had jumped stood round chatting, indeed one survivor even sauntered about in high heels.
-Kelly yelled for them to move as far away as possible and those who couldn’t move she physically dragged out of harms way.
+Disoriented and in shock, some of those who had jumped stood around chatting.
+Indeed one survivor even sauntered about in high heels.
+Kelly yelled for them to move as far away as possible, and those who couldn’t move she physically dragged out of harm’s way.